Dr. Julia Bullard; Viola Faculty

 Julia Bullard teaches viola, string pedagogy, and music theory at the University of Northern Iowa.
 She served as UNI Suzuki School director from 2003 through summer of 2010.
 She is an active solo, chamber and orchestral performer both in the US and abroad.
 Dr. Bullard received the D.M.A. degree from the University of Georgia, where she was the Director of the Pre-College String Program.
 She received her M.M. (string pedagogy and music history) and B.M. (performance) degrees from Temple University in Philadelphia, PA.
 She has completed Suzuki training with Ed Kreitman, Terri Einfeldt, Doris Preucil, and William Preucil.
 Prior to joining the UNI faculty, Dr. Bullard taught at the University of Georgia's Pre-College Program; Toccoa Falls College; Clarke Middle School; Settlement Music School (Philadelphia); Temple University's Music Preparatory Division; and the Brenau Suzuki School.

-JOHN CHILES: Department chair, orchestral studies and chamber music; violin and viola faculty
+JOHN CHILES: Department chair, orchestral studies and chamber music; viola faculty

 John Chiles began his collegiate studies in viola at Virginia Commonwealth University under Dr. Stephen Schmidt, continued his graduate viola studies under Dr. Julia Bullard at the University of Northern Iowa, and is currently a master's student of Conducting at UNI.
 During his time at UNI, Mr. Chiles served as principal violist and concertmaster of the UNI Symphony Orchestra and performed with the Waterloo-Cedar Falls Symphony Orchestra.
 John is also the conductor of the Northern Iowa Youth Orchestra and the assistant conductor of the UNI Symphony Orchestra.